teoYQ/Bitcoin-Twitter-sentiment-analysis/README.md

 Logistic Regression was used back when we were still using the 2017 dataset.

+### Final Model
 After using the 2019 dataset and attempting multiple models, we found that Logistic Regression with K-folds, K-nearest Neighbors and Random forest gave us a lowly accuracy of 53%.
 Hence, we decided to implement a neural net that would take in all the features and also including a time series.
 Using a birectional LSTM model, we manage to bump this up to our current 77.8% accuracy.

+Refer to our report for more detailed analysis